- Alternative & Natural Medicine

 A Daily Skin Care Ritual

 Exfoliation is very important.
 It helps eliminate dirt, grease, dead cells and bacteria and lets the skin breathe better.
 Scrub the skin at least once a week.
 Avoid harsh chemical scrubs.
 Home made scrubs made from pounded cinnamon, ground Oats and powdered walnuts are definitely recommended.

 Steam your face for five minutes, after exfoliation.
 This opens up the pores and throws out dirt, grease and toxins.
 Ensure that you apply ice after steaming, or else the pores will remain open.

 Apply a vitamin E cream regularly, every night.
 Vitamin E nourishes the skin and hastens the healing process.

 Here are some simple home remedies that can be beneficial in treating cystic acne.

 - Lime: Lime eliminates surplus grease from the face and fights infections effectively.
 Apply 5 to 10 drops all over the face, leave on for 10 minutes, then rinse.
 Follow this regimen daily.

 - Aloe vera: Aloe soothes an irritated and inflamed skin almost instantaneously.
 It cures acne scars, makes the skin soft and helps close large pores as well.

-- Yogurt: Yogurt is the best remedy to manage open pores and scars that are caused by cystic acne.
-Apply yogurt over the affected area and leave ion for half an hour.
+- Turmeric: Turmeric fights bacterial infection as well as closes open pores and heals scars caused by cystic acne.
+Apply turmeric blended with a few drops of water over the affected area and leave on for half an hour.